-Exit Glacier is another easy to visit glacier in southcentral Alaska, and one of the most popular excursions from Seward.
-Just turn off the Seward Highway at Exit Glacier Road and follow it in to the parking lot.
+Exit Glacier is another easy to visit a glacier in southcentral Alaska, and one of the most popular excursions from Seward.
+Just turn off the Seward Highway at Exit Glacier Road and follow it into the parking lot.

 There is a small visitor center there and usually a park ranger on duty in the summer.
 You can continue along a hiking trail to hike up along Exit Glacier with great views to reach Harding Icefield.
 You can take guided hiking tours around Exit Glacier from Seward, as well as guided hikes beyond to Harding Icefield.

 Lost Lake is a popular day hike and can easily be made into an overnight hiking trip.
 There are two routes to reach the mountain lake from and can be done as a one way through hike as well.
 Makes for a fun overnight camping trip.

 Where mountains, ice, and ocean all meet.
 Highlights of Kenai Fjords National Park included taking a fjord or whale watching cruise, hiking along Exit Glacier & Harding Icefield, and kayaking in the fjords.
 Check out my post on the best way to visit Kenai Fjords.

 A popular salmon fishing spot along the Seward Highway that can get very crowded in the summer.
 Watch out for bears.